KO2112/auto-test-technical-test/README.md

 # I DID NOT WRITE A TEST CASE FOR DECIMAL NUMBERS BECASUE IT ALREADY GIVES DECIMAL NUMBER

 # I did not write a test case for only integer values (not decimal) because built methods does not accept int[][] it only accepts double[][] I would have created 1 more method for int[][]

+# I would normally start my scenarios with "As a user I should able to..."